moranjon/Boop-MessengerApplication/README.md

 # User guide/Demo

-Write as a demo with screenshots and as a guide for users to use your system.
+Write as a demo with screenshots and as a guide for users to use for system.

-_(Start from Sprint 1, keep updating)_